 The data for our study is drawn from the latest available household survey in Lebanon, conducted in 2004/2005.
 The 2004/2005 Multi Purpose Survey (MPS) was administered by the public statistical agency (Central Authority of Statistics).
-The sample design was nationally representative and the sample size was large enough to allow for inferences at governorate levels.
+The sample design was nationally representative with a large sample size.
 Four survey forms were used in the MPS, two daily expenditure forms, other expenditure forms and "household characteristics and living conditions" form.
-Data on household characteristics and living conditions was collected from 13,003 households, while expenditure data was collected from a sub-sample of 7,431 households.
+Data on household characteristics and living conditions was collected from 13,003 households, while expenditure data were collected from a subsample of 7,431 households.
 In diary questionnaires, the main respondent as well as every household member above 15 years of age reported all expenditures which occurred during two weeks.
 Expenditure of non-food items was collected for the previous three months or the previous year depending on the type of commodity.
 Due to data secrecy constraints, individual prices and quantities were not made available to researchers, however total expenditure per each consumption category was available.
-Also, Paashe price indexes for each of the 6 Mohafazas and for each major food and non-food expenditure category were made available.
+Also, Paashe price indexes for each of the 6 mohafazas and for each major food and non-food expenditure category were made available.
 In our empirical model below, we present a simple technique for dealing with this limited price information, by relying on spatial price variations to estimate demand parameters.

-The consumer demand model we estimate is the AIDS (Almost Ideal Demand System) which was developed by Deaton and Muellbauer (1980) and has since become one of the most popular demand systems in the economic literature.
+The consumer demand model we estimate is the Almost Ideal Demand System (AIDS).
+AIDS has been developed by Deaton and Muellbauer (1980) and has become one of the most popular demand systems in the economic literature.
 It constitutes a practical way of modeling expenditures with several commodities and satisfies basic economic assumptions on consumer behavior.
-It is also simple and straightforward to estimate.1
+It is also simple and straightforward to estimate.1 equations:

-Utility maximization by the representative consumer yields the following share equations:
+Utility maximization by the representative consumer yields the following share

-$$w_i = \alpha_i + \sum_k \gamma{ik} \log p{ik} + \beta_i \log(E/P^T).$$
+$$w_i = \alpha_i + \sum_k \gamma{ik} \log p{ik} + \beta_i \log(E/P^T).$$ (1)

-The share of demand for good i, denoted w_i , is a function of the price of all other goods (p{ik}) , and also a function of total expenditure divided by an overall price index: E/P^T .
-The Tornqvist (or Paashe) price index P^T typically involves all prices, and it can be computed as a weighted price index using the shares in total demand of the goods as weights.
+The share of demand for good i, denoted w_i , is a function of the price of all other goods (p{ik}), and also a function of total expenditure divided by an overall price index: E/P^T .
+The Tornqvist (or Paashe) price index P^T typically involves all prices, and it can be computed as a weighted price index using as weights the shares in total demand of the goods.